MostafaPayami/SSRnet/README.md

 The Python codes are TensorFlow/Keras models for PositionNet+ and SSRnet.
 These codes are written by the authors of [1].

-The MATLAB codes for simulating MIMO-OTFS systems, have been written by the authors of the following paper [2] downloaded from the following website: https://oa.ee.tsinghua.edu.cn/dailinglong/.
+The MATLAB codes used for data generation of MIMO-OTFS systems, have been written by the authors of the following paper [2] downloaded from the following website: https://oa.ee.tsinghua.edu.cn/dailinglong/.
 If you use this MATLAB code package, please cite [2]: